-The large and growing litigation finance industry that we see today is only a couple of decades old.
-Although YieldStreet currently focuses solely on the U.S. litigation market, the industry actually first arose in Australia and the United Kingdom in the 1990s.
+The large and growing legal finance industry that we see today is only a couple of decades old.
+Although Yieldstreet currently focuses solely on the U.S. litigation market, the industry actually started in Australia and the United Kingdom in the 1990s.

 Funders in the United States, quickly drew inspiration from the overseas models.
-In the mid- to late-1990s, finance pioneers launched grassroots efforts in disparate areas of the country to provide meritorious plaintiffs with access to courts while generating financial returns.
+In the mid to late 1990s, finance pioneers launched grassroots efforts in disparate areas of the country to provide potentially meritorious plaintiffs with access to courts while generating financial returns.

 Early litigation funding arrangements were not always well-recorded, and there are competing claims as to who first backed American personal injury plaintiffs.
 There are several known examples of innovators who, seemingly independently, began some of the country’s first litigation funding operations.

 The early pioneers operated in a sort of “wild west” period, and with their success came skepticism.
 Observers began worrying about the industry’s ethical implications for lawyers and fairness toward litigation parties.
 The industry responded by proactively self-regulating.
 The American Legal Finance Association (AFLA) was formed in 2004 and now includes 37 member companies that provide legal funding to individuals.
 The member companies created the AFLA Code of Conduct in 2005 to formalize ethical standards, fair business practices, and rules around transparency and disclosure.
 They continue to collaborate to standardize deal documents, ensure cases are not over-funded, and institute state-tailored legal and regulatory frameworks.
 Legislatures, courts, and society at large are increasingly recognizing funding agreements as legitimate, mutually-beneficial contracts between investors and plaintiffs.